 Firstly, no solution available fits all scenarios.
-There is a HUGE difference with hosting a one-off live event for 100 people, a virtual product launch or creating your very own immersive real-estate.
+There is a HUGE difference between hosting a one-off live event for 100 people, a virtual product launch or creating your very own immersive real-estate.

 We’re getting calls for a lot of different types of experiences and kick-starters, a few of those examples include:

 - Live, Interactive Q&A with audience